 - Introduction to Statistics

-Pursuing certification is generally voluntary.
-That said, market research analysts may earn certification to demonstrate that they have the skills and knowledge necessary for the role.
+Pursuing your certificate in market research is voluntary for the most part.
+That said, market research analysts may earn certification to show that they have the skills and knowledge needed for a role.
 If you’re interested, the Marketing Research Association awards the Professional Researcher Certification (PRC) to qualifying market research analysts.

-Keep in mind that earning PRC certification is intended for analysts who have a few years of experience under their belts.
-If you’re still pursuing your education and haven’t started working in your field, it’s too early to sit the certification exam.
-However, it’s not too early to start researching certification requirements as you work on building the knowledge you need.
+Keep in mind that earning your PRC is for analysts who have a few years of experience under their belts.
+If you’re still pursuing your education and haven’t started working in your field, it might be too early to sit for this exam.
+However, it’s not too early to start doing your research to find out the certification requirements as you work on building the knowledge you need.